B-Kristy/Qmatey/README.md

 -------------- | ------------------------------------------------------------------- | -----
 input_dir      | the path to QC-filtered sequencing data                             | e.g. /path/to/dir/
 ref_dir        | the path to the host reference genomes                              | e.g. /path/to/dir
-db_dir         | the path to a local NCBI sequencing database                            | e.g. /path/to/dir/nt
+db_dir         | the path to a local NCBI sequencing database                            | e.g. /path/to/dir/nt or NA
 threads        | the maximum number of subprocesses that can run simultaneously      | integer tool_dir       | the path to QMatey's tools                                          | e.g. /path_to_github_repository/tools
 strain_level   | An option for strain-level taxonomic analysis                       | TRUE or FALSE